-Derek Chauvin trial: Judge to question jurors about George Floyd family settlement
+Derek Chauvin trial: Judge dismisses two seated jurors who heard about George Floyd family settlement

 Cahill has called the settlement announcement “concerning” and described defense complaints about the prejudicial impact on the jury as “legitimate.”
 But he indicated Tuesday that he would not rule on the defense requests to delay or move the trial out of Minneapolis until after he had re-interviewed the seven jurors seated last week to determine whether they had been compromised.

+He did not say when he would rule on Chauvin’s motions to delay the trial and move it out of Minneapolis.

-Cahill’s decision is a tentative win for prosecutors, who had asked the judge to “take a step back [and] look at the actual effect” of the news of the settlement before making a decision on trial timing and venue.
+Cahill’s decision to recall jurors was tentative win for prosecutors, who had asked the judge to “take a step back [and] look at the actual effect” of the news of the settlement before making a decision on trial timing and venue.

 “I think that this $27 million settlement has been, frankly, overblown,” Steve Schleicher, a Minnesota special assistant attorney general and one of the prosecutors in the case, told the court Tuesday.